petrosdel/personal-webpage/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

-Petros Dellaportas has a joint appointment as a professor in Statistical Science in the department of Statistical Science, University College London and as a professor of Statistics in the department of Statistics, Athens University of Economics and Business.
-He is also a Turing fellow of the Alan Turing Institute, the United Kingdom's national institute for data science and artificial intelligence.
+Petros Dellaportas has a joint appointment as a professor in Statistical Science in the department of Statistical Science, [**University College London**](https://www.ucl.ac.uk/statistics/), and as a professor of Statistics in the department of Statistics, [**Athens University of Economics and Business**](https://www.dept.aueb.gr/en/stat/content/department-statistics).
+He is also a Turing fellow of the [**Alan Turing Institute**](https://www.turing.ac.uk/), the United Kingdom's national institute for data science and artificial intelligence.